karencch/ReactJS-CRUD-TODO-App/README.md

-This project was a tutorial by "https://github.com/jamezmca/reactjs-todolist"
+Description: This project was done following a tutorial by "https://github.com/jamezmca/reactjs-todolist"

+Goal: Practice Basic React concepts and create a To-Do List application

-What I learned:
+What I learned/practiced:
 (1) Basic React structure (i.e., App.jsx -> main.jsx as 'root');
 (2) React creates prop object;
 (3) How to pass props from parent to children;